mukulgosavi/SplunkLab/Analyzing DHCP Log Files Using Splunk SIEM.md

 ## Conclusion
 Analyzing DHCP log files using Splunk SIEM provides valuable insights into IP address assignment within a network.
 By monitoring DHCP events, detecting anomalies, and correlating with other logs, organizations can enhance their network management capabilities, troubleshoot issues, and improve overall network security.

-Feel free to customize these steps according to your specific use case and requirements.
-Happy analyzing!

-Feel free to customize these steps according to your specific use case and requirements.